 California has some of the strictest weapons laws in the nation.
-One of those laws prohibits switchblade knifes, but the law is fairly complex, to the point where sometimes those charged with the crime weren’t even in possession of a switchblade.
-That is why you should always speak with a Vista criminal lawyer as soon as you have been accused of any weapons charge.
+While people often ask “are switchblades legal in California?”
+The answer is no, but California knife laws are notably complex, especially the parts that cover switchblade knives, to the point where sometimes those charged with the crime weren’t actually in possession of a switchblade.
+That is why you should always speak with a weapons lawyer as soon as you have been charged with a crime like this.

-It is also important to know that it is only illegal to possess a knife in the passenger or driver’s area of a vehicle, to carry the knife on you, and to sell, offer to sell, loan, or give the knife to someone else.
-This means that if you have a switchblade knife, you can legally continue to own it as long as you keep it in your house and while moving, you put the item in a box and pack it in the trunk or bed of a truck.
+It is also important to know that it is only illegal to possess a switchblade knife in the passenger or driver’s area of a vehicle, to carry the knife on you, and to sell, offer to sell, loan, or give the knife to someone else.
+This means that while switchblades are generally illegal, if you already are in possession of one, you can legally continue to own it as long as you keep it in your house and while moving, you store it in a box and pack it in the trunk of your car or bed of a truck.

 You also must know that the knife you are carrying is considered a switchblade.
-While it would be difficult to claim that you didn’t know a push-button knife in your pocket is a switchblade, your Vista defense attorney may be able to defend you against the charges if you borrowed a jacket or purse from a friend that had the weapon inside of it and you were unaware of the item being in your pocket.
-Alternatively, if you purchase a knife from a reputable dealer and believe it is merely a typical folding knife, but it turns out to qualify as a switchblade, you are not guilty of the crime.
+While it would be difficult to claim that you didn’t know a push-button knife in your pocket is a switchblade, you may be able to defend you against the charges if you borrowed a jacket or purse from a friend that had the weapon inside of it and you were unaware of the item being in your pocket.
+Alternatively, if you purchase a knife from a reputable dealer and believe it is merely a typical folding knife, but it turns out to qualify as a switchblade, you haven’t actually violated the law.

-If you are convicted of violating a switchblade knife law in California, you can face probation, a fine of $1,000, and/or up to six months in jail.
-If you knowingly carried a switchblade in a concealed manner though, you could be charged with carrying a concealed dirk or dagger, which carries a sentence of up to three years in prison.
+If you are convicted of carrying a prohibited knife, you can face misdemeanor criminal charges.
+These are punishable by probation, a fine of $1,000, and/or up to six months in jail.
+If you knowingly carried a switchblade in a concealed manner though, you could be charged with carrying a concealed dirk or dagger, which is a felony and carries a sentence of up to three years in prison.

 Have you been arrested for possession of a switchblade?
-Vista defense lawyer Peter M. Liss can help.
+Peter M. Liss can help.
 Please call (760) 643-4050 to schedule a free initial consultation.